Local Advisory Board

-Ms Helen Lam - Vice Chair
+Ms Helen Lam - Chair of Governors

-Co-Op member Helen became a Governor of Curwen in September 2021.
+Co-Opted member Helen became a Governor of Curwen in September 2021.
 She is a business professional, with experience in both the public and private sectors.
 She brings strong communication, project management and team working skills to the role of governor, as well as a commitment to serving her community.
-Helen also is Chair of Governors for Rebecca Cheetham, and a company board member of another trust in East London.
+Helen is also Chair of Governors for Rebecca Cheetham, and a company board member of another trust in East London.
 Professionally, she works as Head of Social Impact for Marsh Ltd (insurance and risk management sector).

 |Name||Governor Role||Term of Office||Declarations of Interests|